 We provide the full shebang at Canny, and we like to think we know our stuff.

-Here’s 8 essential steps a full brand strategy should include;
+Here’s 8 essential steps a full brand strategy document should include.

 Consider your Overall Business Strategy